ker10epere/typeorm-migration-config/README.md

 > ## Take note that you must always typescript compile to make this work, because it targets js compiled file
 >
-> ## And also you typeorm must always target js compiled file in your scripts
+> ## And also your typeorm must always target js compiled file in your scripts

 1. In package.json add this line